 - Traditional Cooking Modes: Your oven has the following traditional cooking modes: Bake and Broil Hi/Lo.
-See the Cooking Modes section for more information. - Self Clean: See the Cleaning the Oven section for important information about using this mode. - Start: Must be pressed to start any cooking, cleaning, or timed function. - Cancel/Off: Cancels ALL oven operations except the clock and timer. - + Pad: Short taps to this pad will increase the time or temperature by small amounts.
-Touch and hold the pad to increase the time or temperature by larger amounts - Pad: Short taps to this pad will decrease the time or temperature by small amounts.
-Touch and hold the pad to decrease the time or temperature by larger amounts. - 7.
+See the Cooking Modes section for more integration. - Self Clean: See the Cleaning the Oven section for important information about using this mode. - Start: Must be pressed to start any cooking cleaning, or timed function. - Cancel/Off: Cancels ALL oven operations except the clock and timer. - 5.
 Cook Time: Counts down cooking time and turns off the oven when the cooking time is complete.
 Press the Cook Time pad, use the +/- pads to program a cooking time in hours and minutes, then press Start.
-This can only be used with Bake. - 8.
-Clock: Sets the oven clock time.
-Press the Set Clock pad and the +/- pads to program the clock.
-Press Start to save the time.

-- 9. Timer: Works as a countdown timer.
+This can only be used with Bake. - Clock: Sets the oven clock time.
+Press the Set Clock or Clock pad and the +/- pads to program the clock.
+Press Start to save the time. - 7.
+Timer: Works as a countdown timer.
 Press the Timer pad and the +/- pads to program the time in hours and minutes.
 Press the Start pad.
 The timer countdown is complete.
-To turn the timer off press the Timer pad. - 10.
-Delay Time: Delays when the oven will turn on.
+To turn the timer off press the Timer pad.

+8. Delay Time: Delays when the oven will turn on.
 Use this to set a time when you want the oven to start.
-Press the Delay Time pad and use the +/- pads to program the time of day for the oven to turn on then press Start.
+Press the Delay Time pad and use the \/- pads to program the time of day for the oven to turn on then press Start.
 Press the desired cooking mode and temperature then press Start.
 A cook time may also be programmed if desired.
 Follow the directions under Cook Time for setting this feature.
 This can only be used with Bake and Self-Clean.